grafana/grafana/docs/sources/alerting/unified-alerting/message-templating/_index.md

 ### Using templates

-The following example shows the use of default templates to render an alert message in slack.
+The following example shows the use of default templates to render an alert message in Slack.
 The message title contains a count of firing or resolved alerts and the message body has a list of alerts with status.

 <img  src="/static/img/docs/alerting/unified/contact-points-template-fields-8-0.png" width="450px">